The Ark of the Covenant series (post #6)

 Bayna-Lehkem remained in Jerusalem for some time, and Solomon had every intention of making him his heir apparent.
 However, when Solomon extended the offer the young man politely declined.
 It was then that Solomon had him anointed as the King of Ethipoia, with the new king becoming historically known as Menelik I. (The Kebra Nagast even refers to the young king as “David” in honor of his legendary grandfather.)
 Solomon also ordered his own counselors, officers, and elders to send their firstborn sons back to Ethiopia with the new king so they could serve as the young man’s royal staff.

 Azariah, the firstborn son of Israel’s High Priest Zadok, quickly became the leader of the group of firstborns, and he enacted a plan whereby Bayna-Lehkem (Menelik I) and his group could steal the Ark of the Covenant and replace it with a crude counterfeit they paid a carpenter to build.
-According to The Kebra Nagast, Azariah dreamed a dream that confirmed that he should do this.
+The Kebra Nagast says that Azariah dreamed a dream that confirmed that he should do this.
 Even more than that, the Angel of the Lord actually helped Azariah and three other men steal the Ark “in the twinkling of an eye.”
 The reason the Angel gave for providing his help was that Israel had provoked God to wrath.

 Bayna-Lehkem (Menelik I) and his group were able to carry the Ark with them out of Jerusalem by concealing it on a wagon of seemingly worthless stuff.
 Azariah’s father, the High Priest Zadok, eventually discovered the theft and informed Solomon, but by then the group had already departed.
-Solomon quickly mounted an effort to run them down, but The Kebra Nagast says the group’s wagons did not travel by way of the ground but by way of the air.
+Solomon quickly mounted an effort to run them down, but The Kebra Nagast story points out that the group’s wagons did not travel by way of the ground but by way of the air.
 As the text puts it, the wagons were “suspended in the air, and they were swifter than eagles that are in the sky, and all their baggage traveled with them in wagons above the winds.”

 This, then, is The Kebra Nagast’s account of how the Ark of the Covenant came to reside in Ethiopia.
 It’s also the story of how Bayna-Lehkem became Menelik I, the founder of Ethiopia’s “Solomonic” dynasty of kings, which ruled in virtual unbroken succession over Ethiopia until 1974.
 Ethiopian history says the Ark was first taken to Ethiopia’s Tana Kirkos, a small island in the middle of the country’s Lake Tana.
 It remained there in a sanctuary complete with a Holy of Holies for some 800 years before being relocated to Aksum, where it supposedly still resides today in the small chapel of the monastic complex of Saint Mary of Zion church.